wishful-project/final_showcase/wifi_warmup/readme.md

 * TRAFFIC_SET_LOW - set low traffic from AP to STA (i.e. 1 Mbps)
 * TRAFFIC_SET_MEDIUM - set medium traffic from AP to STA (i.e. 20 Mbps)
 * TRAFFIC_SET_HIGH - set medium traffic from AP to STA (i.e. 100 Mbps)
-* TRAFFIC - set traffic from AP to STA, volume (type) is given as argument
+* TRAFFIC - set traffic from AP to STA, type (LOW/MEDIUM/HIGH) is given as argument
 * SWITCH_CHANNEL - switch channel of WiFi BSS, new channel is given as argument